rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/put-set-server-metadata-item-servers-server-id-metadata-key.rst

     PUT /servers/{server_id}/metadata/{key}

-Creates or replaces metadata item by key for a specified server
+This operation creates or replaces metadata item by key for a specified server

 In the URI, specify the target server ID and the target metadata key.

 In the request body, specify the ``meta`` element, followed by the metadata key, for example ``version``, with the new value for that key.

 .. note::
    The key specified in the request body must match the key specified in the URI request.